andrewcannan/infinite_realms/DEPLOYMENT.md

 You can think of a repository as a “main folder”, everything associated with a specific project should be kept in a repo for that project.
 You will have a local copy (on your computer) and an online copy (on GitHub) of all the files in the repository.

 Once Changes on your local copy have been saved they can be added to the staging area using ```Git -add```.
-And then commited using ```Git commit``` along with your message, meaning they will be saved as a version of the repository which is then ready to be pushed, using ```Git push```, up to the online copy of your repository.
+And then committed using ```Git commit``` along with your message, meaning they will be saved as a version of the repository which is then ready to be pushed, using ```Git push```, up to the online copy of your repository.
 <br><br>